Home The flock Fiber for sale

 * * * * * * * * * * * * * * * * * * * *

 Mild and delicious, our Icelandic lamb sells out quickly.
 Our lambs stay with their mothers, drinking their rich Icelandic sheep's milk.
 They all love eating the grasses, weeds, brush and tree leaves in the pastures.
-They also get locally grown hay, free choice salt/minerals, and some supplemental feed (Buckeye non-medicated feed, local corn, and alfalfa pellets).
+They also get locally grown hay, free choice salt/minerals, and some supplemental feed (a custom mix from Hartville Elevator, a local feed mill).

 Is your lamb organic?

 We follow many of the same principles of organic farming, but we are not certified organic.
-Our lamb's feed contains no antibiotics or coccidiostats.
+Our feed is non-medicated.
 Our sheep are given no hormones.
 Antibiotics and dewormers are given only if necessary, and we do vaccinate.
 We don't use any herbicides in or near the pastures, and pesticide use is minimal (such as on hornets nests).

 Where are the lambs raised?